Switching bank accounts - a step-by-step guide

 - Account keeping fees.
 Some accounts charge a minimum monthly fee which covers the cost of all or a maximum number of transactions.
 Depending on usage and type of transactions this could save you many dollars each month.

 - If you are not fully satisfied with the service or product from your current lender, take the time to discuss your options with them, with the aim of striking a better deal – so better service, higher interest rate and no monthly fees.

 - Weigh up all your options and see if you will save more and be better off in the long run by switching your transaction account to another institution.

 How do I compare bank accounts?

 RateCity.com.au is the best website to shop for all savings accounts and transaction accounts, as well as most other financial products.
-At RateCity.com.au, you can use expert comparative data from CANSTAR CANNEX, Australia’s leading independent financial research and ratings firm.
-CANSTAR CANNEX has analysed and evaluated hundreds of financial products to award five stars to only the very best.
-The CANSTAR CANNEX star ratings go much further than just looking at interest rates.
+At RateCity.com.au, you can use expert comparative data from Canstar, Australia’s leading financial research and ratings firm.
+Canstar has analysed and evaluated hundreds of financial products to award five stars based on performance and features.
+The Canstar star ratings go much further than just looking at interest rates.
 They also take into account important features so you can be confident you are getting the best product.